laurenrabin111/san-diego-parking-analytics/README.md

 ## How It's Built

-Data was pulled from two City of San Diego datasets — daily meter transactions and meter locations.
+Data was pulled from two City of San Diego datasets: daily meter transactions and meter locations.
 Each year's transaction file (2023–2026) was loaded, cleaned, and typed individually in Power Query, then appended into a single fact table.
 That table was modeled in Power BI as a star